Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Introduction

 The contributions of the paper can be summarized as follows: \begin{enumerate}[leftmargin=0.5cm]

-\item{\em The \rac{} framework:} The paper presents an {\em end-to-end} approach to obtain near-optimal solutions to industrial RAC formulations and reduce solving times by factors from 2 to 4 on an actual grid with 8965 transmission lines, 6708 buses, 1890 generators, and 6262 load units.
+\item{\em The \rac{} framework:} The paper presents an {\em end-to-end} optimization learning approach to obtain near-optimal solutions to industrial RAC formulations and reduce solving times by factors from 2 to 4 on an actual grid.

-\item{\em The GNN architecture:} \rac{} includes a novel GNN architecture to predict generator commitments and active transmission lines.
-The GNN architecture includes novel encoder-decoder layers leading to a compact design with a small number of trainable parameters, which is critical to scale to realistic networks.
-Experimental results show that the GNN architecture provides significant improvements compared to deep and shallow baselines.
+\item{\em The GNN-based architecture:} \rac{} includes a novel GNN-based architecture to predict generator commitments and active transmission constraints simultaneously.
+The GNN-based architecture includes novel encoder-decoder layers leading to a compact design with a small number of trainable parameters, which is critical to scale to realistic networks.
+Experimental results show that the proposed architecture provides significant improvements compared to deep and shallow baselines.

-\item{\em Confidence Measurement:} \rac{} uses confidence measurements obtained through the GNN architecture and MC-Dropouts to select a subset of high-confidence predictions.
-Experimental results show that the confidence values are strongly indicative of being accurate prediction.
-Although ML techniques have been used extensively to approximate optimal solutions to a number of optimization problems in power systems, principled confidence measurements have been largely ignored.
+\item{\em The confidence measurement:} \rac{} uses confidence measurements to select a subset of high-confidence commitment predictions.
+Experimental results show that the confidence values are strongly indicative of being accurate commitment estimates.